These tightly-knit nests can also be easily cleaned by throwing them into the washing machine, which is an

 invaluable component of all the equipment our baby bird foster parents

 If you like knitting, WildCare needs lots more of these soft nests.
 Click here for a helpful set of knitting instructions.

 Remember that all nests should be washable and durable-- they get a lot

 of use during baby bird season at WildCare!
 Yarn color doesn't matter

-too much, although muted colors are best.
+too much, and washable yarn (wool or acrylic) is best.
 These nests are a fun and

 worthwhile way to use up extra bits of yarn you have lying around!

 Don't know how to knit?
 You can help songbirds by spreading the word that spring is time for babies, not tree pruning!

 Wild babies need trees... maybe even yours!

 Is there a tree or bush in your yard that needs some pruning?
 Planning to trim it this weekend?
 WildCare asks you to please stop and consider the time of year-- if it's spring or summer, animals of all species may be using your tree as a nursery even as you read this!